Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Empirical Application: Microcredit Experiments

 \subsection{Background and Setup}

 To illustrate our proposed method, we turn to a set of microcredit experiments.
-These experiments were carried out in different geographic regions around the world -- Morocco, Bosnia and Herzegovina, Mexico, and Mongolia -- with the aim of evaluating whether microcredit fosters entrepreneurship among poor households \citep[e.g.,][]{roodman2012due}.
+These experiments were carried out in different geographic regions around the world -- Morocco, Bosnia and Herzegovina, Mexico, and Mongolia -- with the aim of evaluating whether microcredit fosters entrepreneurship among poor households, as measured in increases in profit \citep[e.g.,][]{roodman2012due}.
 Within each experiment, participants were randomly provided with increased access to credit from a Microfinance Institution (MFI).
 However, because the geographic regions in which these experiments took place were so different and because the specifics of each experimental design varied, there is a great degree of heterogeneity across the different experiments \citep{meager2019understanding}.

 For example, the experiment in Bosnia \citep{augsburg2015impacts} randomized whether individuals who would otherwise be marginally rejected were provided loans.
 In contrast, other studies chose random communities to open a branch of an MFI for easier access.
-This implies that in addition to the differences between sites in the assigned treatment, the contexts vary considerably between the different experiments.
-The studies also vary in terms of the MFI's relationship with the local community.
-For example, in the study conducted by \citet{augsburg2015impacts}, the MFI was already operating locally, before the experiment.
-In contrast, the experiments conducted in \citet{angelucci2015microcredit, attanasio2015impacts, crepon2015estimating} considered MFI’s that were not previously operating locally.
+This implies that, in addition to differences in context across sites, the treatment itself was implemented differently across experiments.
+The studies also varied in the MFI's relationship with the local community.
+For example, in the study conducted by \citet{augsburg2015impacts}, the MFI was already operating locally before the experiment.
+In contrast, the experiments conducted in \citet{angelucci2015microcredit,attanasio2015impacts,crepon2015estimating} considered MFIs that were not previously operating locally.
+Our framework does not require these treatment implementations to be identical across sites; instead, such differences are absorbed into the site-specific potential outcome distributions and CATE functions.
 We summarize the details of each experimental site in Appendix Table~\ref{tbl:microcredit_summary}.

+We leverage the multi-site nature of the microcredit experiments to evaluate the performance of our proposed minimax regret approach in two ways.
+First, we synthetically generate different target populations to mimic plausible forms of distributional shift in practice.
+Second, we conduct a leave-one-out evaluation, in which each of the four experimental sites is treated in turn as the target population and the remaining three sites are used as sources.

+For both sets of evaluations, we fit a CATE model using Causal Forest within each source site \citep{wager2018estimation}.
+The source CATEs range from -\$0.52 (in the site of Mongolia) to \$150 (in the site of Morocco).